Health Insurance for Truck Drivers Without Employer Coverage

 Private Health Insurance Plans

-Drivers comparing private coverage should review total healthcare costs carefully.
-While some private plans offer appealing monthly premiums, they may not provide the same financial assistance opportunities available through marketplace coverage.
+Drivers comparing private plans should carefully evaluate total healthcare costs, including deductibles and out-of-pocket maximums.
+While some plans offer lower monthly premiums, they may not include financial assistance like marketplace plans.

 Healthcare Features That Matter for Truck Drivers